 Supervisors should refer to our SUPER DTP REP guidance for important details regarding project responsibilities, funding, and student eligibility.

 Information for undergraduate applicants on eligibility, funding, supervision, and reporting can be found in our REP FAQs.

 The REP experience

-Find out some of the outcomes and benefits of a Research Experience Placement from previous REP students and supervisors in our SUPER DTP REP testimonials.
+Find out some of the outcomes and benefits of a Research Experience Placement from previous REP students and supervisors in our SUPER testimonials.